d4chinchilla/docs/report/appendixE/minutes.md

 attendees: All + Tim Forcer
 place: level 2 Zepler labs

-- Discussed project idea and apecific details
+- Discussed project idea and specific details
 - We were advised on the importance of specifying interfaces
 - We were advised that we should make test data so that each block can be tested seperately to each other
 - We were told about the format of the project and advised about individual roles